-Recognizing the pressing need to address the accounting and disclosure issues raised by derivatives activity in the near term, the FASB, in November 1993, added a new "fast track" disclosure initiative to its agenda.
-That initiative resulted in the publication last month of an exposure draft entitled, "Disclosures About Derivative Instruments and Fair Value of Financial Instruments."
+The Commission concurs in the need for enhanced disclosure and accounting for financial instruments including derivatives transactions.
+In fact, a number of initiatives already are underway, including a broad ranging project by the FASB to develop standards to address accounting issues raised by the use of varied financial instruments.^{} Recognizing the pressing need to address the accounting and disclosure issues raised by derivatives activity in the near term, the FASB, in November 1993, added a new "fast track" disclosure initiative to its agenda.
+That initiative resulted in the publication last April of an exposure draft entitled, "Disclosures About Derivative Instruments and Fair Value of Financial .
+Instruments."10

-The exposure draft would require new disclosures by traders in financial instruments and by parties that are end-users of such contracts, such as financial institutions and industrial companies.
-The exposure draft on derivatives disclosure is in addition to, and is not a substitute for, the development of standards that are needed to address important recognition and measurement issues.
-In particular, the FASB's project on hedge accounting will address when hedge accounting, pursuant to which accounting recognition of the fair value of the instrument, and related gains and losses, is deferred, is appropriate.
-Where hedge accounting is not appropriate, a derivative position is recognized on the balance sheet at fair value, and current increases or decreases in value run through the income statement.
+The exposure draft would require new disclosures by traders and end-users of derivative instruments.
+The exposure draft on derivatives disclosure is in addition to, and not a substitute for, the development of standards that are needed to address important recognition and measurement issues.
+In particular, the FASB's project on hedge accounting will address when hedge accounting is appropriate.
+Hedge accounting may be used to defer recognition of the fair value of the financial instrument and its related gains and losses.
+Where hedge accounting is not appropriate, a derivative position is recognized on the balance sheet at fair value, and current increases or decreases in value are reflected in the income statement.
+While the FASB has not yet scheduled the publication of an exposure draft on hedge accounting, we expect, given the critical importance of this issue, that the FASB will have as its highest priority publication of the exposure draft by year end.

-We have expressed the need for prompt action to the FASB, and the FASB expects to have a final standard on disclosure of derivative products in place by the end of this year that would apply to the preparation of 1994 year end financial statements.
-While the FASB has not yet scheduled the publication of an exposure draft on hedge accounting, I expect, given the critical importance of this issue, that the FASB will have as its highest priority publication of the exposure draft by year end.
+We agree with the CFTC and the GAO that it is critical that accounting and disclosure issues be addressed expeditiously.
+We have expressed the need for prompt action to the FASB.
+We understand that the FASB expects to have a final standard on disclosure of derivative products later this year.
+That standard would apply to the preparation of 1994 year end financial statements.

-The FASB's disclosure exposure draft would make a distinction between derivatives activities undertaken for trading purposes and those undertaken for purposes other than trading.
-The disclosures required for derivatives held for trading would include:

-- The average, minimum, and maximum fair value of derivatives during the reporting period, reported separately by class of derivative instrument; and - The net gains or losses from derivatives trading activities.

-For derivatives held for purposes other than trading, the exposure draft would require the following disclosures:

-- A description of the objectives of holding derivative instruments; - A discussion of the context needed to understand those objectives; - The strategies for achieving those objectives; - A description of the financial reporting of the derivatives activities; and

-A description of the derivatives used to hedge anticipated transactions and disclosure of deferred gains and losses.
+The FASB's disclosure exposure draft distinguishes between derivatives held for trading and those held for purposes other than trading.
+The disclosures required for derivatives held for trading would include the average, minimum, and maximum fair value of derivatives during the reporting period, reported separately by class of derivative instrument; and the net gains or losses from derivatives trading activities.
+For derivatives held for purposes other than trading, disclosures would include: a description of the objectives of holding derivative instruments; a discussion of the context needed to understand those objectives; the strategies for achieving those objectives; a description of the financial reporting of the derivatives activities; and a description of the derivatives used to hedge anticipated transactions and disclosure of deferred gains and losses.11

-In addition, the exposure draft encourages the disclosure of quantified information about interest rate or other market risks in a manner that is consistent with the way the entity manages risks and would be useful in examining the success of the entity's strategies for holding and issuing derivative financial instruments.
-The exposure draft recommends that similar information, classified by type of risk, also be disclosed about the risks of other financial instruments or nonfinancial assets and liabilities to which derivative financial instruments are related by a risk management strategy.10

 While the exposure draft is a good first step, we firmly believe that quantified disclosure of derivatives activity is essential.
-Our review of recent reports by registrants disclosing significant derivatives activity has made clear the need for quantified disclosure to provide a clearer understanding of the derivative and risk management activities of the registrant.
-The Commission staff, through the review and comment process, has been working with registrants reporting significant derivatives activities to expand their disclosures to obtain textual and quantified information that will provide a better understanding to investors of the type, extent, and potential effects of registrants' derivatives activities.
-Information sought through the comment process includes, depending on the nature of the activities:
+Our review of recent corporate reports disclosing significant derivatives activity has established the need for quantified disclosure to provide a clearer understanding of derivative and risk management activities.
+The Commission staff, through the review and comment process, has been working with companies reporting significant derivatives activities to expand their disclosures to obtain textual and quantified information that will provide a better understanding to investors of the type, extent, and potential effects of these derivatives activities.12